hungovercoders-blog/datagriff/docs/_posts/2022-11-27-fastapi-gen/2022-11-27-fastapi-gen.md

 ---
 title: "Creating Schemas and Data from Beer Models"
 date: 2022-11-27
 author: dataGriff
+description: This is how you can used pydantic models to create schemas from your data model such as JSON schemas and fake data generation
+image:
+  path: /assets/2022-11-27-fastapi-gen/link.png
+tags: python fastapi pydantic
 ---

 A quick post today showing how [Pydantic](https://pydantic-docs.helpmanual.io/) offers some great ways to create schemas from your data model.
 In this post I"ll show you how to create a JSON schema for you beers and generate some fake data!